HS-IRBs News - August 2011

 ARROW Reminder: Using the Upload Revisions Button

 When preparing a change of protocol, please remember to use only the Upload Revisions button when uploading revised documents in the IRB application in ARROW.
 Do not use the Delete button unless you intend to completely remove the document from the study (e.g., no longer using a flyer to recruit subjects, removing a study arm and no longer need the relevant consent document for that arm).
-For more details on how to upload revised documents to the IRB application, please review this FAQ: Working with Revisions to Study Related Documents in ARROW .
+For more details on how to upload revised documents to the IRB application, please review this FAQ: Document 17339 is unavailable at this time. .

 Have Suggestions for the HS-IRBs Newsletters?